keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 		- believes in them in a way of like
 		  "realistically, I know it's not true.
 But What If?"
 	- very hyperactive
-	- was in a relationship with Dima, is NOT taking his death well
+	- was in a relationship with Dima, is NOT taking his death well (feels at fault, just like the other two but it's worst for her)
+	- orphan, been on the streets since she was 13 and Dima helped her survive, 2 years younger than him
+	- boxes in her free time, taught Ana the basics of fighting and defending herself
 	-
-	- boxes in her free time, taught Ana the basics of fighting and defending herself
 	- description:
 		- ~~ 6 foot